rohanmandloi/cse505project/README.md

 # cse505project
-Open XSB
+To run this program open XSB

 import this file:
   '[parser].'

 Now you can run the system by typing
   'run.'.

 Now you will get something like this:
 '-->'.

 Now you can write a statement
 --> 1984 is a novel

-and you can ask questions:
+You can ask questions:
 --> What is a novel
 answer([1984]).